 By PAUL LEBLANC

-The Stronger Child Abuse Prevention and Treatment Act represents a legislative overhaul of the flagship bill addressing child welfare in the U.S..
-The new legislation would require the U.S. Department of Health and Human Services to establish national standards for tracking and reporting child fatalities along with near-fatalities as a result of maltreatment.
+The Stronger Child Abuse Prevention and Treatment Act, which cleared the House by 345-73, represents a legislative overhaul of the flagship bill addressing child welfare in the U.S. The new legislation would require the U.S. Department of Health and Human Services to establish national standards for tracking and reporting child fatalities along with near fatalities as a result of maltreatment.

-“If we do not develop a national plan to meet these children and families in their moment of crisis, we will be a country cruelly complicit in our apathy,” Daphne Young, chief communications officer for Childhelp, recently told CNN.
+“If we do not develop a national plan to meet these children and families in their moment of crisis, we will be a country cruelly complicit in our apathy,” Daphne Young, chief communications officer for the child welfare group Childhelp, previously told CNN.